 Credit: Japan Travel

-Thermae-yu is amazing and deserves a small shout-out.
-It is one of the most popular place for people that travel in Japan with tattoos.
-Although they allow tattooed people to enter, they require them to cover them up with the aforementioned skin-coloured patches, available at the front desk.
-Also mentioned earlier, these patches will only work with smaller tattoos.
+Thermae-yu is truly remarkable and deserves a small shout-out.
+It’s one of the most popular destinations for travellers in Japan with tattoos.
+While they allow tattooed individuals to enter, they do require them to cover up with the aforementioned skin-coloured patches, available at the front desk.
+As mentioned earlier, these patches are effective mainly for smaller tattoos.

-Thermae-yu is definitely a place you can enjoy for a long time.
-They have natural onsens, rock baths, aauna, massages, restaurants and cafes and a lot more.
-There’s also a huge open-air onsen.
+Thermae-yu is definitely a place where you can unwind for an extended period.
+They offer natural onsens, rock baths, saunas, massages, restaurants, cafes, and much more.
+Notably, there’s also a spacious open-air onsen.

-One of the most special parts about this place is their large variety of rock baths.
-They have five types of rock baths, divided between male and female.
-It is said that these rock baths have healing powers and the ability to relax and rejuvenate.
+One of the highlights of this establishment is its diverse range of rock baths.
+They boast five types of rock baths, segregated by gender.
+It’s said that these rock baths possess healing properties and the ability to induce relaxation and rejuvenation.

 If you want to find out more about this bath, check out our blog about Thermae-Yu here.